 American Dog Tick (Dermacentor variabilis)

-Detailing the identifying qualities of the American Dog Tick, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the American Dog Tick.

 Updated: 1/30/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org